Beyond the Prompt: An Empirical Study of Cursor Rules: Context Types in Cursor Rules

 The \textit{guideline} category captures context that provides high-level principles, best practices, and recommendations for developers to follow when contributing to a software project.
 Compared to conventions, guidelines are usually more general and abstract, covering common standards or best practices for areas not limited to a specific or a series of similar projects.

-\mysec{Quality Assurance} The most frequently mentioned code in the guideline was quality assurance.
-These rules provided recommendations on testing, code reviews, debugging, and other quality assurance practices to ensure the reliability and maintainability of the software.
+\mysec{Quality Assurance} The most frequently mentioned code in the guideline was quality assurance, which includes instructions on testing, code reviews, debugging, and other practices to ensure the reliability and maintainability of the software.
 For example, \textit{``Utilize guard clauses to handle preconditions and invalid states early.''}

-\mysec{General Programming} Many cursor rules include very high-level programming best practices, such as separation of concerns, modularity, type safety, and code reuse, which any experienced developer would already be familiar with.
+\mysec{General Programming} Many cursor rules include very high-level programming best practices, such as separation of concerns, modularity, and type safety, which any experienced developer already knows.
 For example, \textit{``Maintain module separation of concerns''}.

 \mysec{Communication} Guidelines on documentation and communication were also among the most frequently mentioned codes in cursor rules.
 These rules provided recommendations on how to communicate effectively throughout the development workflow, such as writing clear commit messages, documenting code changes, and collaborating efficiently with team members.